Puerto Rican Sofrito/ Recao

 For this version I use ajis dulces and culantro (more on those below), cilantro, bell pepper, onions and garlic.

 Growing up with Egyptian food, the base of most dishes was onions and garlic, so sometimes I go heavy on those.
-Some people add salt or spices, but I prefer to add those at the time of cooking.

 There are two key ingredients in this type of sofrito.
-Culantro (not to be confused with cilantro, though that’s also included) and aji dulce, a small sweet pepper that can be described as a bit smokey in flavour.
-While these are probably the most important ingredients, depending on where you live they may be the hardest to get your hands on.
+Culantro (not to be confused with cilantro, though that’s also included) and aji dulce, a small sweet pepper that can be described as a bit smoky in flavour.

 But please, for the most authentic Puerto Rican flavours, try to get them.
 They can be found in Latin or West Indian markets.
 It may mean an extra trip to a different grocer or side of town.
 But once you’ve made this big batch of sofrito it will last a long time and you’ll be ready to whip up delicious meals quickly.